ikamalagrahari/ikamalagrahari/README.md

 ## My Interests

-- 👩‍💻 I'm interested in web development and Ai & Ml.
+- 👩‍💻 I'm interested in web development and Ai & Data Science.
 - 📚 I enjoy learning new programming languages and technologies.
 - 🎮 When I'm not coding, you can find me watching movies/webseries, traveling or reading a book.